kbr-net/sdrive4cpc/README.md

 **sdrive4cpc** is a Tool for Amstrad(Schneider)-CPC computers to access to a **SD-Card** connected to the *parallel port* of the **CPC**.
-It is in early development state and can now only write *DSK-Images* stored on SD back to *real disc*.
+It is in early development state and can now write *DSK-Images* stored on SD back to *real disc*, and create images from disc (experimental, only vendor format yet).

 ## Wirering: